The basic format for citing articles is as follows:

 Notice that the page numbers are often numbered differently.

-A review can of course appear in a periodical, magazine, or newspaper, so be sure to cite accordingly:
+A review often appears in a periodical, magazine, or newspaper, and is cited accordingly:

 Moss, Stephanie.
 “Papa Still Has a Life.”
 Review of The Brotherhood of the Stay-at-Home Dads, by Harold Humber.
 Filch’s Review of Books, 8 Aug.
 2017, www.filchesrob.com/book-reviews/brotherhood-dads.